samanthaming/samanthaming.com/articles/tidbits/23-no-else-return.md

 ### Using Early Exit for Typechecking

-_Rainer:_ An **early exit** can also be used for Typechecking to abort a function if the parameter not have the needed types (if you don't use Typescript and depend on a distinct type of a parameter:
+_Rainer:_ An **early exit** can also be used for Typechecking to abort a function if the parameter not have the needed types (if you don't use TypeScript and depend on a distinct type of a parameter:

 ```javascript
 function addTwoNumbers(a, b) {